NOAA-EMC/UPP/docs/AddNewVariable.rst

                 c.
 Save new params_grib2_tbl_new.text and params_grib2_tbl_new under parm/ of your UPP working version.

                 d.
-Other users please coordinate through the DTC for the above three steps.
+Other users please coordinate through EPIC for the above three steps.

                 e.
 Add a new entry in post_avblflds.xml with your new variable, then follow step B), then step 2) and beyond.
 You should assign a new UPP ID for your new variable.